rikosintie/Ubuntu4NetworkEngineers/Introduction.md

 Ubuntu is a Linux distribution published by Canonical in the UK.
 There are both desktop and server versions.
 Ubuntu is [Open source software](https://opensource.org/osd/) meaning that the source code is available on the Canonical website.
 If you are coming from Microsoft Windows it's hard to wrap your mind around that!
 You will hear Open source software called Free, Open Source Software or Libre Software.
 In this case the "free" refers freedom, not zero cost.

-What I love about Ubuntu is the `Open Source Software` community.
+What I love about Ubuntu is the "Open Source Software" community.
 It is a large community of developers, users, engineers who love creating software, hardware, and sharing it.
 Some examples of Open Source Software include:

 - FireFox
 - MariaDB